Turma do Balão Mágico: Television success, new member and third album

-With all this success, what the producers did not know was that the following year would be a year of intense profound changes in the band, which would eventually lead to the end of the intense and successful career.
+However, the following year brought major lineup changes that eventually led to the departure of the group.

 Tob's departure, Ricardinho's entry and fourth album

 After the resounding success of Turma do Balão Mágico in the previous year, CBS bet everything on the band.
 The program leveraged high ratings, and the third album was still breaking sales records.
 Som Livre brought together the biggest members of MPB for the recording of a special disc in celebration of the genre, among them was Balão Mágico.
 In the same year, Tob, then 14 years old, was going through a sudden change of voice.
 The MPB record was recorded, and Balão re-recorded the song "A Banda", by Chico Buarque.

 Achieving more and more success, the fourth LP started to be produced and assembled.
 In the program, the games continued and the audience continued to rise.
 But in the second half of 1985, O Balão suffered a great drop; owing to the change of voice and the sudden growth of the member, CBS would remove Tob from Balão Mágico and from the Globo program, replacing him with Ricardinho, a new 10-year-old member who had made his debut in the group.
 With the sudden low and an LP in production, Simony, Jairzinho, Mike and Ricardinho recorded the fourth album.
 The LP was a commercial success, with gifts being a check to open a savings account at Caixa and a toy merry-go-round to assemble.
 Despite the success in public and sales, the Balloon started to lose its gas, having to suffer the consequences of the new formation.